DC Attorney General Moves Ahead With Trump Inauguration Suit

-The Attorney General for the District of Columbia will continue investigating whether Donald Trump’s 2017 Inauguration Committee misspent more than $1 million, after discussions to resolve the matter out of court stalled earlier this month.
+The attorney general for the District of Columbia will continue investigating whether Donald Trump’s 2017 inauguration committee misspent more than $1 million, after discussions to resolve the matter out of court stalled this month.

-The AG’s office currently has a civil lawsuit against the Inaugural Committee and the Trump Organization.
-And earlier this month, the case was forced into mediation, a deal-making session in which a neutral negotiator tries to get different sides to come to an agreement.
+The AG’s office has a civil lawsuit against the inaugural committee and the Trump Organization.
+And this month, the case was forced into mediation, a deal-making session in which a neutral negotiator tries to get different sides to come to an agreement.

 While lawyers met on July 14 to discuss resolving the case out of court, the meeting went nowhere.